No3x/jrule-gradle-jar/README.md

 - `ext-lib` additional dependencies (ignore)
 - `rules` compiled by jrule (ignore, we do not use this with gradle build approach because we compile on our own)

-Only this two are acutally important for your:
+Only this two are acutally important for you:
 - `myrules/org/openhab/automation/jrule/rules/user` place your java rules here
-- `de/my/internal` place everything Rules here.
+- `de/my/internal` place everything but Rules here.
 You can name it whatever you like `e.g. org.my.package`

+## Build
+When you wish to deploy your rules execute the `jar` task.

 > The `rules-jar` folder will contain your custom rules compiled to a jar.
 This is picked up by jrule on change.

-## Build
-When you wish to deploy your rules execute the `jar` task.

 ## Dependencies